franneck94/Vscode-C-Cpp-Runner/README.md

 ## How to use: Compile **all** files in one folder

-1️⃣ Select the folder that contains the C/C++ files.
+1️⃣ Select the folder that contains the C/C++ files you want to compile.
 You can select the folder by the quick pick menu from the status bar.
 ![TaskStatusBar](./media/FolderStatusBar.png)
 Besides that, you can also select a folder by right-clicking in the context menu or pressing *ctrl+alt+f*.